 In many drug cases, it may seem like you are caught red-handed.
 If the police take drugs directly from you, you might think there are no defenses.
 However, many drug charges are dismissed or reduced over Fourth Amendment violations.

 The Fourth Amendment requires the police to have probable cause and possibly a warrant before searching you.
 If they violate the Fourth Amendment, the evidence that they illegally found cannot be used against you.

 You may also have factual defenses that we can help you raise.
 You might be able to show that the drugs weren’t yours or that they weren’t properly tested.
 Just a single hole in the prosecution’s case could force an acquittal.

 Are you facing drug charges in Shasta, Trinity, Tehama, Siskiyou, or Butte Counties?
-Contact aggressive criminal defense attorney Michael J. Fannon to begin your defense.
+Contact aggressive criminal defense attorney Ryan Birss to begin your defense.